Obstruction theory for coincidences of multiple maps: Introduction

-The purpose of this paper is to examine the converse of this Lefschetz type theorem, that is, the problem when $f_1,...,f_k$ can be deformed to be coincidence free.
 The approach here is via obstruction theory, following \cite{fadell, fadell-husseini, dobrenko,GJW}.
 We examine the primary obstruction to deforming $f_1,...,f_k$ to be coincidence free on the $(k-1)n$-th skeleton where $n=\dim N$.
 We prove an analogous converse of the Lefschetz type coincidence theorem when $N$ is simply-connected and $\dim M=(k-1)n$.
 We give further examples of Jiang-type spaces $N$ for which the converse theorem holds.
 This paper is organized as follows.
 In section 2, we generalize the Lefschetz coincidence classes defined in \cite{BLM} and in \cite{MS} to homomorphisms $\Lambda (f_1,...,f_k;R_{N^k})$ with arbitrary local coefficients.
 This homomorphism is similar to a certain homomorphism $\phi$ of \cite{daci-peter}, relating to the preimage of a map.
 In section 3, we study the primary obstruction to deforming $f_1,...,f_k$ to be coincidence free using the appropriate local coefficient system $\pi_j^*(F)$.
 The calculation of the local system $\pi_j^*(F)$ is carried out in section 4.
 We then compute the obstruction to deformation in section 5 and prove the converse of the Lefschetz coincidence theorem for multiple maps in section 6.
 We also compare our result to similar Nielsen type results of P. Staecker \cite{St}.
 In section 7, we illustrate our results with examples.
 In particular, we construct two maps $f_1,f_2: M\to N$, $\dim M>\dim N$ such that $f_1,f_2$ are not deformable to be coincidence free but for {\it any} $f:M\to N$, $f_1,f_2,f$ are homotopic to be coincidence free (see Examples \ref{2-sphere} and \ref{torus}).